district0x/district-graphql-utils/README.md

 ## Installation
-Add `[district0x/district-graphql-utils "1.0.4"]` into your project.clj
+Add `[district0x/district-graphql-utils "1.0.5"]` into your project.clj
-Include `[district.graphql-utils]` in your CLJS file
+For browser usage also add `[cljsjs/graphql "0.13.1-0"]` (or latest version) into your project.clj Include `[district.graphql-utils]` in your CLJS file
+For browser usage also add `[cljsjs.graphql]` in your CLJS file

 ## API Overview
 - [district.graphql-utils](#districtgraphql-utils)